mikesir87/rbtc-presentation-2017-june-22/docs/slides.md

 - **Ship** - share the package with all deployment environments
 - **Run** - run, scale, and monitor your application

+???
+Docker works to solve the problem by allowing us to package everything together.

+Doing so requires tools to build, ship, and run.

 ---